DeveloperTutorials for Web Developers & DesignersGet Started

 <logic:variable as="page" value="[? \Components\Website\Pages::get('/') ?]" />

-This creates a new variable called $page.
+The above example creates a new variable $page.
 The value is set to an API call, which will return an array of fields describing the home page (title, SEO description, whether the page is hidden in navigation etc).

 To change which page is retrieved, change the page address defined in the value attribute (ie. change '/' to '/about-us/').